-The Data Selection Window shown below for relays is similar to the choices available if the : DIMMER. ... or SIM-PLY5. ... or LEGACY-DIMMER. ... or GROUP. ... or PARTITION. ... softkey is pressed.
+The Data Selection Window shown below for relays is similar to the choices available if the DIMMER... or the GROUP... or the PARTITION... softkey is pressed.
 See Appendix IV for group programming examples.

 - 1. A relay output included in the current group is displayed.
 Pressing the and + keys will cycle through all of the relay members.
-Pressing the RELAY softkey will create the prompt PRELAY allowing the number keys to add a new relay to this group.
-See note 1 - 2.
+Pressing the RELAY softkey will create the prompt "?????" allowing the number keys to add a new relay to this group • - 2.
 Press the LEVEL... softkey to change the level for this relay within the group.
 Usually relays have an "On" level.
 Relays having an "Off" level will be turned Off when this group is turned On.
-See note 2, 3 or 4 - 3.
+2 9 - 3.
 Press the FADE TIME softkey to add a FADE TIME in minutes and seconds to relays in this group.
 Relays that included a fade time will not respond instantly to events that change the GROUP's level.
-See note 6 - 4.
+6 - 4.
 Press the REMOVE softkey to remove this relay.
-See note 1